Azure/bicep-types-az/generated/network/microsoft.network/2018-12-01/types.md

 ### Properties
 * **headerName**: string: Header name of the header configuration
 * **headerValue**: string: Header value of the header configuration

+## ApplicationGatewayRewriteRuleCondition
+### Properties
+* **ignoreCase**: bool: Setting this parameter to truth value with force the pattern to do a case in-sensitive comparison.
+* **negate**: bool: Setting this value as truth will force to check the negation of the condition given by the user.
+* **pattern**: string: The pattern, either fixed string or regular expression, that evaluates the truthfulness of the condition
+* **variable**: string: The condition parameter of the RewriteRuleCondition.

 ## ApplicationGatewaySku
 ### Properties